Skip to content

 • Level 3 Award in the Installation and Maintenance of Large-Scale Electric Vehicle Charging Installations (2921-33)

-Completing both units awards two City & Guilds certificates: the 2921-32 (Design and Quality Assurance) and 2921-33 (Installation and Maintenance) covering commercial car parks, workplace charging, fleet depots, and public rapid charging from 50kW to 350kW.
-The course carries the TESP Electrician Plus endorsement.
+Completing the course awards two separate City & Guilds Level 3 Awards: the 2921-32 Design and Quality Assurance of Largescale Electric Vehicle Charging Installations (Ofqual 610/1497/7) and the 2921-33 Installation and Maintenance of Largescale Electric Vehicle Charging Installations (Ofqual 610/1420/5).
+Together they cover commercial car parks, workplace charging, fleet depots, and public rapid/ultra-rapid charging from 50kW DC through to 350kW.
+Both qualifications carry the TESP Electrician Plus kitemark and are taught to BS 7671:2018+A4:2026 (Orange Book) standard.

 What This Qualification Unlocks